Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Design of the Digital Twin

 \subsubsection{Multi-physics Simulation Engine}

+The multi-physics simulation engine underpins Tier 3 (Predictive) by enabling high-fidelity forecasting of battery dynamics through coupled electrochemical, thermal, and mechanical modeling.
+As shown in \autoref{fig:DTframework}, this module constitutes the core of the Model Layer and Simulation Engine, which serve as the analytical backbone of the overall system.
+Simulation outputs are streamed to Omniverse for live visualization and are used as supervised and physics constrained signals for model training and inference in PhysicsNeMo.

-Different from the preliminary modelling techniques that describe electrochemical, thermal, or degradation processes in isolation due to the mechanistic complexity, the simulation engine in the battery digital twin integrates these domains into a unified, co-evolving environment.
-It is designed to advance electrochemical, thermal, and mechanical solvers into a coupled and comprehensive model so that the digital twin reproduces battery dynamics in a physically consistent manner.
+The simulation engine integrates these physics domains into a unified, co-evolving environment, ensuring that the digital twin reproduces battery behavior in a physically consistent manner.
 For example, electrochemical reactions and ohmic resistance heat are identified as different heat generation sources that result in thermal dynamic variations.
-The rising temperature inside the cell then has an impact on the reaction kinetics and transport processes as described by the Arrhenius equation, reshaping voltage responses and accentuating spatial non-uniformities across cells.
-When mechanical effects are additionally considered, lithiation-induced swelling and assembly preload alter contact conditions and conductance pathways, thereby capturing the loss of interfacial integrity and localized resistance increases observed in real packs.
-By resolving these cause-and-effect loops, the multi-physics simulation engine can reproduce key phenomena such as hot-spot initiation during fast charging, thermal propagation across modules, and polarization shifts under transient loads.
+The rising temperature inside the cell then impacts the reaction kinetics and transport processes as described by the Arrhenius equation \cite{laidler1984development}, reshaping voltage responses and accentuating spatial non-uniformities across cells.
+By resolving these cause-and-effect loops, the multi-physics simulation engine can capture critical battery behaviors such as hot-spot formation, heat spread, and performance shifts under varying loads.